top of page

 HISTORY

-A HISTORIC SETTING FOR THOROUGHBRED SUCCESS
+A HISTORIC SETTING FOR TRAINING WINNERS

 The estate's racing legacy began when it was owned by Reading University.
 During that period, the grass gallops were leased by classic-winning trainer Fulke Johnson-Houghton, who used them—alongside his own Woodway gallops—to train a string of top-class Flat horses.